JB14forever/JB-Data-Explorer/README.md

 ## ☁️ Deploying on Streamlit Community Cloud

-The app is set up to deploy as-is on [Streamlit Community Cloud](https://streamlit.io/cloud) (free tier):
+The app is set up to deploy as-is on [Streamlit Community Cloud](https://streamlit.io/cloud) (free tier) and below are the steps listed in order to deloy:

 1. Sign in at [share.streamlit.io](https://share.streamlit.io) with the GitHub account that owns this repository.
 2. Click **New app**, pick this repository and the `main` branch, and set the main file path to `app.py`.